RajatJangra2653/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 1. Close your web browser window or tab.

-### Task 2: Seed the Azure Cosmos DB SQL API account with data
+### Task 2: Seed the Azure Cosmos DB NoSQL API account with data

 The [cosmicworks][nuget.org/packages/cosmicworks] command-line tool deploys sample data to any Azure Cosmos DB SQL API account.
 The tool is open-source and available through NuGet.
 You will install this tool to the Azure Cloud Shell and then use it to seed your database.